 As an ecologist he has a great experience in working on Mongolian carnivores.
 Since 2012, he mainly worked on the snow leopard and the Pallas’s cat.
 He is a Ph.D. candidate at the University of Lausanne (Switzerland), a member of the Steering Committee of the Manul Working Group, and a member of the Snow Leopard Network.
 He holds collaborations with many researchers and conservation institutions across the world and he is a partner of Snow Leopard Conservancy.
 As the Wildlife Initiative leader, he coordinates the activities of the NGO throughout the four continents, taking part in the field work and managing the relationships with all the stakeholders.
 He has been living with his family in Mongolia since 2013.

 Choikhand is the co-founder of Wildlife Initiative International.
 Choikhand has a Ph.D. in Geography at the University of Leicester (UK).
 She studied and obtained bachelors and master degrees in India, Mongolia, US, and Spain.
 Her experience on wildlife management has increased once she started working as a Director for the International Cooperation Department of the Ministry of Environment and Tourism of Mongolia.
 She spent over ten years working for wildlife conservation in Mongolia as the Director of the NGO Green Initiative.

-Fabio is a co-founder of Wildlife initiative Italy.
+Fabio is the President of Wildlife Initiative Italia

 With a big passion for nature, Fabio has got a lot of experience in wildlife monitoring with non-invasive techniques and in the management of human-wildlife conflicts.
 After a long experience working in the forests in his birth place, Fabio decided to take part of Wildlife Initiative, starting to cooperate with many projects, helping in fundraising and also developing eco-tourism activities.